gs-kl/w4-call-me-definitely/README.md

 ```

 ### Use
 Run `ruby call-me-definitely.rb` in the directory of that script.
 Optionally, create a shell alias to more conveniently run the script.
-If the files are in your home directory and you are using Bash, you could run: `echo "alias cmd='ruby ~/call-me-definitely.rb'" >> .bashrc`.
+If the files are in your home directory and you are using Bash, you could run: `echo "alias cmd='ruby ~/call-me-definitely.rb'" >> ~/.bashrc` and then `source ~/.bashrc`.
+Subsequently, `cmd` would run the script.